 Studio photographers will appreciate that the Pentax K-1 II (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-1 II and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-1 II and the Sony RX10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.